PixelExperience/docs/device_requirements.md

 Exceptions **SHOULD** be made by contacting the administration team.

+The device:

 - **MUST**

-  - Upload the device's buildable sources to [PixelExperience-Devices](https://github.com/PixelExperience-Devices) organization.
+  - Have the device's buildable sources uploaded to [PixelExperience-Devices](https://github.com/PixelExperience-Devices) organization.

   - Have hardware compatibility comparable to stock ROMs.